Telehealth is Here to Stay

 Not to say that toothpaste is a bad thing.
 It helps separate us from the animals.
 Telehealth is a critical part of a modern response to a contagion, and can benefit the healthcare system going forward.
 But too much toothpaste can get messy.
 Telehealth regulations exist because many fear telehealth as a source of fraud.
 My first ever SRVH blog addressed an alleged telehealth fraud scheme charged here in Nashville, and there are other recent examples, like an alleged massive scheme in Georgia.
 Moreover, the UPMC Pinnacle story demonstrates how telehealth is being incorporated into EHR systems.
 The Department of Justice labeled EHR and EHR-related technology and as an enforcement priority just before COVID-19 changed the healthcare landscape.
 The intersection of these technologies may raise new compliance concerns.

 Continued advancement of health information technology requires continued vigilance.
 UPMC Pinnacle found that most of its patients “weren’t even using telehealth, and even some clinicians were reticent to adopt the tool.”
 Healthcare entities expanding their use of telehealth to better serve their patients should take steps to ensure compliance and to educate both patients and providers on what constitutes proper telehealth services.
-If they do not, enforcement actions in telehealth will become more frequent and more expensive.
+If they do not, government investigations and healthcare fraud actions involving telehealth will become more frequent and more expensive.